AthallahDzaki/Trilogy-ASI-Script/README.md

 If you don't need any of that, Silent's ASI Loader will be all you need.

 # How do I download the mod then?
-Head on over to the the `Releases` tab or [click here](https://github.com/gta-chaos-mod/asi-script/releases/latest).
+Head on over to the the `Releases` tab or [click here](https://github.com/AthallahDzaki/Trilogy-ASI-Script/releases/latest).

 Installation is as simple as installing an ASI Loader (see previous section) and copying all the files into your game directory.
-(So the `ChaosMod` folder, the `scripts` folder and the `.exe`)

-The `.exe` can be anywhere you want, as long as it has write permissions since it automatically saves the settings in a file called `config.cfg` in the same directory.

-**You also need to have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed.**
+To Work with My Custom Effect, you need to download my NodeJS Websocket Server [here](https://github.com/AthallahDzaki/Trilogy-Node-Script) and run it.

 # ... and how do I use it?
 Simple:
 1. Start the game
-2. Launch the corresponding `Trilogy Chaos Mod.exe`
-3. Simply press `Start`
-	1. If you want to have the timer start automatically when you **start a new game**, make sure to tick the `Auto-Start` checkbox in the top right.
-4. Suffer
+2. Run NodeJS Websocket Server

 # I'm getting an "Error: 126" when I try to start the game!
 You are most likely missing the DirectX 9 runtime.